fleijon/create-classlib-ps1/README.md

 # create-classlib-ps1
-Script for creating classlib and unit test
+Script for creating classlib and unit test, and add projects to solution file

 # Use example